 Unlike seasonal flu, for which there is a vaccine to protect against infection, there is no vaccine for COVID-19.
 But researchers at the U.S. National Institutes of Health are in the early stages of developing one.
-Officials plan to launch a phase 1 clinical trial of a potential vaccine for COVID-19 within the next three months.
+Officials have already launched a phase 1 clinical trial of a potential vaccine for COVID-19.

 In general, the CDC recommends the following to prevent the spread of respiratory viruses, which include both coronaviruses and flu viruses: Wash your hands often with soap and water for at least 20 seconds; avoid touching your eyes, nose and mouth with unwashed hands; avoid close contact with people who are sick; stay home when you are sick; and clean and disinfect frequently touched objects and surfaces.

 Wearing cloth face coverings in public and practicing social distancing — or staying at least 6 feet (1.8 meters) away from other people — is also recommended to prevent the spread of COVID-19.

 - 28 devastating infectious diseases

 - 11 surprising facts about the respiratory system